Other head:Skip to main content

 See who participated in the NIES 2015 study.

 The NIES survey explores the educational experiences of the AI/AN students participating in the NAEP assessments.
-See how survey results are reported, the survey sample was designed, and how survey data were collected for analysis.
+See how survey results are reported, how the survey sample was designed, and how survey data were collected for analysis.

 See frequently asked questions about NAEP.Learn More